xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-   -- bug (dkulp)  Fix crash if uploading zig zag settings to FPP controller -- enh (scott)  Added Folder Setting dialog for Media, FSEQ, Backup, and Alt Backup Directories.
+   -- bug (dkulp)  Hostnames were not usable in several places, had to use IP addresses -- enh (dkulp)  FPP Connect - upload output settings for DDP outputs -- bug (dkulp)  Fix crash if uploading zig zag settings to FPP controller -- enh (scott)  Added Folder Setting dialog for Media, FSEQ, Backup, and Alt Backup Directories.
    -- bug (keith)  Fix tendril crash when movement was set to zero